 Whether the kids are bugging you to bake something chocolatey and you don't have the time, or you just remembered you volunteered to donate to the bake sale, this no-bake brownie recipe is the perfect solution.
 This brownie recipe is quick, easy, and uses ingredients you probably have on hand in your pantry.
-It is also ideal during the heat of summer as you don't have to turn on the oven!
+It is also ideal during the heat of summer because you don't have to turn on the oven.

 - 1 (14-ounce) can sweetened condensed milk

 - 2 ounces chocolate (unsweetened)

 - 2 1/2 cups graham cracker crumbs